justD90/tesztrepo/README.md

-# tesztrepo
+# testrepo
-Repo for testing github
+Repo for testing github.